All My Relations Arts

 All My Relations Arts is a Native American arts organization in Minneapolis, Minnesota.
 It is a project of the Native American Community Development Institute (NACDI).

 History

 The organization was founded in 1999 by Shirlee Stone.
 It was initially a project of the American Indian Business Development Corporation and hosted over 23 exhibitions at Ancient Traders Gallery until 2009.
-All My Relations has also exhibited at The Edge Center in Bigfork, Minnesota, Cornucopia Gallery in Lanesboro, Minnesota, and Mill City Museum in Minneapolis.
+All My Relations has also been exhibited at The Edge Center in Bigfork, Minnesota, Cornucopia Gallery in Lanesboro, Minnesota, and Mill City Museum in Minneapolis.